David Suzuki Foundation: Funding

 The Foundation was established on January 1, 1991, as a federally registered Canadian charity and is supported entirely by Foundation grants and donations.
 It does not accept any government funding, except from the National Sciences and Engineering Research Council of Canada.
 It is also not a funding body for other organizations.

 All financial and donor information is publicly available on their official website and through the publication of their annual reports.
 In their 2006 report they said that about 75% of their 40,000 supporters, donated less than $500.
 In the FY 2012, they reported that 59% of their funding came from individual donors.
 Foundations and businesses provided another 25% and 13% respectively and that more than 95% of the donors were Canadian.

 According to their 2005-2006 annual report, there were 40,000 donors to the Suzuki Foundation including 52 corporations—Bell Canada, Toyota, IBM, McGraw-Hill Ryerson, Scotia Capital, Warner Bros., Canon and the Bank of Montreal.

 After the Foundation implemented its Ethical Gift Acceptance Policy, it no longer accepted donations from fossil fuel industry corporate donors as it had in the past.
 Prior to the Ethical Gift Acceptance Policy, the Foundation had received funding from the EnCana Corporation, a world leader in natural gas production and oil sands development, and ATCO Gas, Alberta's principal distributor of natural gas, and OPG which is one of the largest suppliers of electricity in the world operating five fossil fuel-burning generation plants and three nuclear plants.

-It is also a partnership of the Taylor Mitchell Legacy Trust, which was started after Taylor Mitchell's death from a coyote attack in 2009.
+It is also a partnership of the Taylor Mitchell Legacy Trust, which was started after folk singer Taylor Mitchell's death from a coyote attack in 2009 by her mother, Emily, to help people deal with and avoid human-wildlife conflict.